 We see lots of homes in our business, and a very common problem (especially in old Cotswold homes) is a lack of natural light in a room or kitchen.
 This can cause a room to feel closed and dungeon like.
-It may be that our house is on a dark valley that doesn’t get much daylight in the winter or not south facing
+It may be that our house is on a dark valley that doesn’t get much daylight in the winter or maybe it’s simply not south facing.

 If you are unable to make any architectural changes to your property, ie put in windows or open up a room, then there are ways that can help breath light into a space.